michael-s-downs/thethingineed/readme.md

 }
 ```
 Each parameter for a model configuration is:
 - **model**: name of the model.
-In azure platform will be the deployment name of the model and in bedrock a name decided by the user (used to distinguish between same models in different region).
+In azure platform will be the deployment name of the model
-- **model_id**: as in bedrock platform there are no deployment names, each model is defined by the model_id (equal in all models from the same type) and the zone where the model has been deployed
 - **model_type**: defined by the user (same models must have the same model_type)
 - **max_input_tokens**: maximum number of tokens accepted by the model as input
 - **zone**: place where the model has been deployed (used to get the api-key in the secrets file)